AlgorithmicPolicyIndex/NovelCord/readme.md

 `pnpm deploy:guild:create` **or** `pnpm deploy:global:create`
 `pnpm start`

 Assuming everything is installed correctly, inserted correctly it should run.
-Use `/help` when ready to start using the bot. *(I'll make a wiki at some point.)*

 **! ⚠️ ================================================ ⚠️ !
   One thing to keep in mind, it may take a while to get a response.